Important safety information for iPad

 Distraction Using iPad in some circumstances may distract you and might cause a dangerous situation (for example, avoid using headphones while riding a bicycle and avoid typing a text message while driving a car).
 Observe rules that prohibit or restrict the use of mobile devices or headphones.

 Navigation Maps depends on data services.
-These data services are subject to change and may not be available in all regions, resulting in maps and location-based information that may be unavailable, inaccurate, or incomplete.
+These data services are subject to change and may not be available in all countries or regions, resulting in maps and location-based information that may be unavailable, inaccurate, or incomplete.
 Compare the information provided in Maps to your surroundings.
 Use common sense when navigating.
 Always observe current road conditions and posted signs to resolve any discrepancies.
 Some Maps features require Location Services.

 Charging Charge iPad with the included USB cable and power adapter.
 You can also charge iPad with “Made for iPad” or other third-party cables and power adapters that are compliant with USB 2.0 or later and with applicable country regulations and international and regional safety standards, including the International Standard for Safety Information Technology Equipment (IEC 60950-1).
 Other adapters may not meet applicable safety standards, and charging with such adapters could pose a risk of death or injury.